bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

 YAML configuration file
 =======================

-There are certain pieces of information which must be included when registering the provenance of a workflow that the COMPSs runtime cannot automatically infer, such as the authors of an application.
+There are certain pieces of information which should be included when registering the provenance of a workflow that the COMPSs runtime cannot automatically infer, such as the authors of an application.
 For specifying all these fields that are needed to generate an RO-Crate but cannot be automatically obtained, we have created a simple YAML structure where the user can specify them.
 By default, a YAML file named ``ro-crate-info.yaml`` will be expected in the